 Addressing Concerning Behaviors

-If you are concerned your teenage son is exhibiting signs of a mental illness, the first step is to have a conversation with him about your observations.
+If you are concerned your teenager is exhibiting signs of a mental illness, the first step is to have a conversation with them about your observations.
 Be aware that they may have an explanation for everything and tell you not to worry.
 Trust your gut on these issues.
-It will never harm your son to be evaluated by a professional.
+It will never harm your son or daughter to be evaluated by a professional.
 Some of these behaviors also point to substance use, so be specific in what you are noticing and why it is concerning.
 Early intervention for substance use disorders and mental illness is imperative in your teenager receiving the treatment they need.

 Help for Teens With Substance Use Disorders and a Mental Illness

 Treating a dual diagnosis of a substance use disorder and mental illness is an intensive process that requires specialized care.
 At ARCH Academy, we help adolescent males ages 14-17 overcome their addiction while addressing other mental health concerns.
 Our program gives your son the treatment he needs to begin recovery in a safe, supportive environment.
-Through individual and group therapy, medication management, and adventure-based programming, your son will participate in evidence-based practices to build a foundation for lasting success.
-We also support your son’s academic goals through our accredited, private school located in Nashville, Tennessee.
-If your teenage son would benefit from residential addiction treatment, contact our team today to learn more about our rehab center.
+Through individual and group therapy, medication management, and adventure-based programming, your son or daughter will participate in evidence-based practices to build a foundation for lasting success.
+We also support your teen’s academic goals through our accredited, private school located in Nashville, Tennessee.
+If your teenager would benefit from residential addiction treatment, contact our team today to learn more about our rehab center.